sebastian-king/ParkUNT/README.md

-*Our official Hackathon submission, write-up & media can be found on [DevPost](https://devpost.com/software/parkunt-yhm0ac).*
+*Our official HackUNT 2018 submission, write-up & media can be found on [DevPost](https://devpost.com/software/parkunt-yhm0ac).*

 # ParkUNT
 ParkUNT is my HackUNT 2018 project.
 A demonstration of sensor-based car park management.